Newsroom > Blog

 Renew Capital's presence has expanded to 14 African countries.
 We aim to provide insight into Africa's startup scene, along with the opportunities and challenges it presents through a series of blogs from our in-country team.
 If you share our passion for developing entrepreneurship in Africa, we invite you to check out our open roles

-My Journey to Renew Capital: Get to know Raisa Chowdhury
+My Journey to Renew Capital: Get to Know Raisa Chowdhury

 By Raisa Chowdhury | Fri Jan 19 2024